-21.8 All competitors must observe a shutdown period of sixty-three consecutive days during the months of March, April, May and/or June.
-Each competitor must notify the FIA of their intended shutdown period no later than 24 hours prior to its commencement.
+21.8 All competitors must observe a shutdown period of fourteen consecutive days during the months of July and/or August.
+If two consecutive Events during this period are separated by only seventeen days a shutdown period of thirteen consecutive days must be observed.
+In either case competitors should notify the FIA of their intended shutdown period within 30 days of the start of the championship season.